nvim-treesitter/nvim-treesitter/README.md

 1. Clone the repository or [create a new project](https://tree-sitter.github.io/tree-sitter/creating-parsers#project-setup) in, say, `~/projects/tree-sitter-zimbu`.
 Make sure that the `tree-sitter-cli` executable is installed and in your path; see <https://tree-sitter.github.io/tree-sitter/creating-parsers#installation> for installation instructions.
 2. Run `tree-sitter generate` in this directory (followed by `tree-sitter test` for good measure).
-3. Add the following snippet to your `init.vim`:
+3. Add the following snippet to your `init.lua`:

 ```lua
 local parser_config = require "nvim-treesitter.parsers".get_parser_configs()